elucian/bee/syntax/structure.md

 ## Execution

-#### Program Execution
+**driver**

 When a program is executed the driver is located and executed first.
-If a program do not have a "driver", it can not be executed nor compiled into an executable file.

-* A driver is the program main entry point.
-It is executed only once;
+If a program do not have a "driver", it can not be executed nor compiled.
+The driver is the program main entry point.
+It is executed only once.
-* A component do not contain rogue statements and do not have parameters;
-* An aspect can contain rogue statements that are executed using _play_;

-#### Aspect Execution
+**aspect**

-One aspect is executed when is loaded first time.
-Therefore rogue statements from an aspect can be used for _aspect initialization_.
-You can not run an aspect initialization a second time during the lifespan of a session.
+One aspect is executed when is loaded first time from driver or from another aspect.
+Rogue statements from an aspect can be used for _aspect initialization_.
+You can not run an aspect a second time during the lifespan of a session.

+**modules**

-After loading the driver can control the execution of different aspect rules in specified order.
-Before each rule the driver can interact with the user to ask for input.
-After executing the driver can print feedback, reuse the results as arguments for next call or store the results for later use.
+The driver or aspect can load in memory numerous modules.
+After loading, all public elements can be executed on demand.
+Before execution the driver can interact with the user to ask for input.
+After executing it can print feedback and reuse or store results for later use.

-**properties**

-* Appect can be loaded one single time;
-* Aspect rules can be executed once or multiple times;
-* Public and private states from an aspect are persistent;

 **pattern**